pranay5255/whatsappDemo/README.md

 ## Features
 - [`LocalAuth`](https://wwebjs.dev/guide/creating-your-bot/authentication.html) login with QR display via `qrcode-terminal` and cached sessions under `.wwebjs_auth/`.
 - Attachment handling per the [official guide](https://wwebjs.dev/guide/creating-your-bot/handling-attachments.html); any incoming media is written to `downloads/` with a safe filename.
-- `!ask <prompt>` command that forwards text to OpenRouter and posts the completion back into the same chat.
+- `/ask <prompt>` command that forwards text to OpenRouter and posts the completion back into the same chat.
 - Automatic image captioning: inbound images are described via an OpenRouter vision model whenever API credentials are present.
 - Daily chat summaries: after the client becomes ready, the bot fetches the last 24 hours of messages for a configured JID, summarizes them with OpenRouter, and posts the digest back into the chat.
 - Bootstrap diagnostics: the bot discovers an installed Chrome/Chromium binary, validates Puppeteer end-to-end, lists your busiest chats, and seeds a configurable contact/group with test pings so you can confirm delivery.